ganeshrvel/pub-rules/README.md

 }
 ```

-**Rule Extension**
+**Extension**
-- Extend and override constraints of a Rule using copyWith method
+- Extend and override the constraints of a rule using 'copyWith' method

 ```dart
 void main() {